isaacev/astrobotany-theme/README.md

 - `./style.css`
 - `./screenshot.png`

-If some file not matching this pattern should be included in future versions of the archive, add the appropriate file pattern to the list of patterns in `gulpfile.js`.
+If some file not matching these patterns should be included in future versions of the archive, add the appropriate file pattern to the list of patterns in `gulpfile.js`.

 ### Changes to the CSS
 After a change to the theme's SCSS files, running `gulp css` will compile the SCSS to CSS.
 During development where many changes will be made to the theme's SCSS files, it may be helpful to run `gulp css:watch` which will re-run the `css` task every time a SCSS file changes.